-The Trustee has appointed HSBC Bank plc (HSBC Securities Services) to keep custody of the Scheme's investments other than:
+The Trustee has appointed HSBC Continental Europe, Ireland to keep custody of the Scheme's investments other than:

-- Pooled investment vehicles where the managers make their own arrangements for custody of underlying investments; - Additional Voluntary Contributions where the providers listed make their own arrangements for the management and custody of the underlying investments.
+- Pooled investment vehicles where the managers make their own arrangements for custody of underlying investments. - Additional Voluntary Contributions where the providers listed make their own arrangements for the management and custody of the underlying investments.